Anonghost720/zipline/README.md

 ### Changing the port and hostname

-By default, Zipline binds to `0.0.0.0:3000`, which is also reflected in the `docker-compose.yml` above.
+By default, ShareHost binds to `0.0.0.0:3000`, which is also reflected in the `docker-compose.yml` above.
 If you want to change this, you can set the `CORE_PORT` and `CORE_HOSTNAME` environment variables to a different port and hostname.

 ```bash
 CORE_PORT=80